How to Write the Business Plan Products and Services Section

 “You’ve got to start with the customer experience and work back toward the technology – not the other way around.” – Steve Jobs

-Most companies either sell a range of products or offers several services to its customers, and sometimes both, especially as your start to grow and scale-up your business operations.
+Most companies either sell a range of products or offer several services to their customers, sometimes both, especially as you grow and scale up your business operations.

-Firstly, within this section of your business plan, you want to include a description of each of your products or services.
-These should be reasonably detailed, to give your reader a strong understanding of how they fit into your overall business plan.
+Firstly, within this section of your business plan, you want to include a description of your products or services.
+These should be reasonably detailed to give your reader a strong understanding of how they fit into your overall business plan.

-You should discuss the general categories that your products or services fall under, and then describe the relevant characteristics of your offerings.
-It’s important to remember that, while you should offer a detailed review, you shouldn’t get too technical.
-It would help if you avoided buzzwords, acronyms and dense industry jargon.
+You should discuss the general categories under which your products or services fall and then describe the relevant characteristics of your offerings.
+It’s important to remember that, while offering a detailed review, you shouldn’t get too technical.
+It would help if you avoided buzzwords, acronyms, and dense industry jargon.

-There’s a good chance that some of your readers won’t be familiar with these terms and using them could confuse.
-Instead, write for someone that doesn’t know anything about your business.
-That guarantees that your descriptions are clear and comprehensible.
+There’s a good chance that some of your readers won’t be familiar with these terms, and using them could confuse them.
+Instead, write for someone who doesn’t know anything about your business.
+That guarantees that your descriptions are clear and understandable.

-What is the current product or service offering status in the marketplace?
+- What is the current status of the product or service offering in the marketplace?

-Is the offering an existing product or service or one that’s in development?
+- Is the offering an existing product or service or one in development?

-For the former, discuss how long it has been a part of your company, any significant historical developments, any industry awards or use of technology or advanced sustainability elements that differentiate you.
+For the former, discuss how long it has been a part of your company, any significant historical developments, industry awards, or the use of technology or advanced sustainability elements that differentiate you.